 Not everyone who snores has sleep apnea.
 However, if you snore, it’s best to see a doctor about it because it could develop into sleep apnea over time.

 Studies have shown that sleep apnea gets worse over time.
 So, even if the only symptom you have is snoring, it’s still worth checking out before it develops further.

 What Helps with Snoring?

 Depending on the cause of the problem, certain lifestyle changes need to be made to stop snoring.
 For some, this means losing weight, sleeping in a different position, or having surgery.

 According to the European Respiratory Journal, snoring can be caused by the following:

 - Sleeping on your back

-If you recognize that any of these causes fit in with your day-to-day experiences or lifestyle, you can either solve the issue at home or go to a doctor for additional guidance and treatment.
+If you recognize that these causes fit in with your day-to-day experiences or lifestyle, you can solve the issue at home or go to a doctor for additional guidance and treatment.